SuleimanFarah/sunpy/GSOC-2016-hemant27.md

 **20 June – 27 June**

-Mid term evaluation.I plan to begin my work on SunPy gallery.
+This week will act like a buffer , things that have been left incomplete will be done else if nothing's incomplete I plan to begin my work on SunPy gallery.